 After the couple worked independently for many years with Church of the Nazarene International, GARMIN, and Northwest Nazarene University, they made the decision to officially establish Elsberg Studios in 2015.
 Now the pair work closely and tirelessly for clients with varied backgrounds, goals, stories, and creative agendas.
 Between meetings, you’ll find the pair shooting videos, capturing images, reviewing shots, and editing and bringing narratives together for each and every client, many of which they’ve worked with for many years.

 “We really do like working with people.
 Our favorite part is the relationships.
-Getting to know people is also the best part about our partnership with Auction Frogs.
+Getting to know people is also the best part of our partnership with Auction Frogs.
 It has allowed us to build relationships with a lot of new people that we may have met, but not worked with before,” says Brad.

 Brad and Alyce have a passion and strength (and heart!) for working with nonprofits.
 After working with nonprofit organizations and developing an understanding of the fundraising world, it was only a matter of time before Elsberg Studios and Auction Frogs crossed paths.